I love to be out in the refreshing mountain air, taking in the beauty that surrounds me, and tending to beautiful plant life.

 - Water potted plants so they are damp before you take them out and put them in the ground.
 This will help keep the root ball intact.

 - Don't fertilize the plant right away.
 If you have peat moss and/or fertilizer in the soil already, you won't need to feed them again for a couple of months.

 Additional Heat and Drought-Tolerant Annuals

 Not minding less than perfect weather conditions, here are some more tough annuals you might want to add to your gardens for a beautiful show of color all summer long.

-- Cleome, or spider plant, grows 5 to 6 feet tall and reseeds with abandon; flowers are violet, rose and white.
+- Cleome or spider plant: They grow five to six feet tall and reseed with abandon.
+Flowers are violet, rose and white.

-- Globe Amaranth is an everlasting flower.
-If you dry it, it looks wonderful in arrangements.
+- Globe Amaranth: These are everlasting flowers.
+If you dry them, they look wonderful in arrangements.
 Colors include lavender, rose, pink, strawberry and white.

-- Begonias, fibrous root or wax, have green or bronze foliage and pink, rose, white and bi-color flowers.
+- Begonias (fibrous root or wax): They have green or bronze foliage and pink, rose, white and bi-color flowers.

-- Nicotiana, or flowering tobacco, has bursts of tubular, star-shaped blooms above lush foliage.
+- Nicotiana or flowering tobacco: These have bursts of tubular, star-shaped blooms above lush foliage.
 Flower colors range from pink, rose, red, white and lime.
 These plants can be dwarf or from four to six feet in height.

-- Melampodium covers the soil with lush green growth dotted with small yellow daisy-like flowers.
-Plants tolerate heat and humidity.
+- Melampodium: These cover the soil with lush green growth dotted with small yellow, daisy-like flowers.
+They tolerate heat and humidity.

 © 2013 Eco-Lhee